Inderpreet-D/FoFCModdingTools/README.md

 # Founder of the Final Cult Modding Tools

 This repository includes a bunch of example mods that can be used to quickly get started on a new mod.

-## Installing Mods

-Founder of the Final Cult can load any .zip files that it finds in its mods folder.
+Every example has a separate folder that ends in Mod, like CursorMod for example.

 ## Creating Mods

-Prerequisites
+### Prerequisites

-- a copy of Founder of the Final Cult
+- Get a copy of Founder of the Final Cult
 - Clone this repository
 - Godot RE Tools, available at https://github.com/GDRETools/gdsdecomp
 - Decompile the .exe file of the game, "Cult Survivors.exe", into this repository, you should see a bunch of folders on the same level as this README file

+### Structure

 Mod contents for a mod called "ExampleMod" should be organized as follows: